krtrimtech/Krtrim-Solar-Core/PLUGIN_DOCUMENTATION.md

 ---

 ## 📄 License
-This plugin is proprietary software developed for Kritim Solar.
+This plugin is proprietary software developed for Krtrim Solar.

 ---